harness/developer-hub/docs/chaos-engineering/get-started/whats-supported.md

 ## CE on Harness Self-Managed Enterprise Edition

-Chaos Engineering on Harness Self-Managed Enterprise Edition is in feature parity with Harness Cloud(SaaS) with the following limitations:
+Chaos Engineering on Harness Self-Managed Enterprise Edition is in feature parity with Harness SaaS with the following limitations:
 * Harness enterprise chaos hub is not supported by default.
 * Contact [Harness Support](mailto:support@harness.io) for access to the Harness enterprise chaos hub.
 * Once you have access to the enterprise chaos hub, you can add a custom chaos hub.
 For more information, go to [Add a custom chaos hub](/docs/chaos-engineering/configure-chaos-experiments/chaos-hubs/add-chaos-hub).